JordanYChu/RecyclingTracker/README.md

 # RecylingTracker
-An application that helps track how much one has recycled throughout the day
+An application that helps track how much one has recycled throughout the day.